captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

--- seconds were precious and he was wasting time giving the guy cigarettes and beer.
+—seconds were precious and he was wasting time giving the guy cigarettes and beer.

 ---

 ## POPS:
-“One for the road” -- know what I’m sayin, Dave?
+“One for the road”—know what I’m sayin, Dave?

 ---